Comparing Bayesian and Frequentist Inference in Biological Models: A Comparative Analysis of Accuracy, Uncertainty, and Identifiability: Methods

 MAE measures the average absolute deviation between model predictions and observed data:

 MAE provides a direct measure of forecast accuracy on the original data scale.
 Lower MAE values indicate better point forecast performance.
-MAE is less sensitive to outliers compared to MSE.
+MAE is less sensitive to outliers compared with MSE.